andreluizlima/contatos/README.md

 # contatos

 ## Description
-This is a simple Contact List App made in Flutter
+This is a simple Contact List Example App made in Flutter

 ## Details
 ```diff